mootools/mootools-core/Docs/Browser/Browser.md

 ### Browser.ie in the compatibility build:

-In the compatibility build, for IE&gt;=11, `Browser.ie` will remain `false` and `Browser.modernie` will be `true`.
+In the compatibility build, for IE&gt;=11, `Browser.ie` will remain `undefined`.
 See below:

 The primary use of `Browser.ie` is activating "legacy code", such "legacy code" is no longer required in more recent versions of Internet Explorer (and may not even work anymore).
 Changing `Browser.ie == true` for modern IE (IE &gt;= 11) in the compatibility build would do more harm than good, even though it's technically correct.
-Since we did not want to break existing projects that have come to rely on `Browser.ie` being false for the newer version(s) of IE, the compatibility build will set `Browser.modernie` for these versions of IE instead.
-However, `Browser.ie11` will work correctly, `Browser.name` will equal "ie".
+Since we did not want to break existing projects that have come to rely on `Browser.ie` not being true for the newer version(s) of IE, the compatibility build will not set `Browser.ie` for these versions of IE. However, `Browser.ie11` will work correctly and `Browser.name` will equal "ie".

 Browser.version {#Browser:Browser-version}
 ------------------------------------------